 Brighton & Hove’s outstanding success stems from having a strong, highly-focused team in the council, and a healthy working relationship with the main bus operators.
 It uses the Quality Bus Partnership framework, available to all local authorities, to deliver a comprehensive bus network, with smart, cross-operator ticketing.

-The Bus Services Bill should be enacted later this year.
+The Bus Services Bill will be enacted later in 2017.
 It will allow the Cambridgeshire and Peterborough combined authority, led by a new mayor, to adopt London-style franchising of bus services.
 This is a golden opportunity for innovation: to redesign the bus network to include easier and quicker interchanging, and more direct, express services for commuters; multi-operator smart ticketing; and high standards for bus emissions and accessibility.

 The City Deal’s role should be to deliver infrastructure to support this: travel hubs, including new bus stations, and high quality bus stops; smart traffic lights that synchronise with buses; and Inbound Flow Control (covered in our column of 15 February) at the edge of cities and towns to give buses priority in the morning.
 The County Council needs to deliver locally-appropriate parking controls and more consistent enforcement to reduce city congestion.